jpnorton2200/jnorton6-project3/README.md

 By entering the value AAAAAAAAAAAAAAAAAAAAYRNC|2, the canary has CNRY in it validating that there was apparently no overflow, and RA has |2 Nul Nul, which is the address of sekret_fn, which prints out the secret message
 ![image](https://github.com/user-attachments/assets/0a2da1d8-a264-4aac-b871-e690806c01c1)

+It would be difficult to stop an attacker who has a copy of the program.
+Unless the canary was random every time.
+Otherwise the only other way is to use more obscure chars OR more nul values which do not have an ascii.